Updated: Apr 21

 5. Create a home obstacle course maze.
 Use chairs to climb over, tables to climb under, rolled up towels to balance on, pillows to jump to and lots more.
 Be as creative as you can and then challenge the other players to see who can get through the obstacle course in the best time.

 6. Do some Lego challenges.
 No one is too old for a bit of Lego fun and having a Lego challenge will have the hours slipping away before your very eyes.
-I really like this one by Sunshine and Hurricanes with free printable cards so you can skip the prep work and get playing.
+My kids enjoyed making mazes with the lego and then using a straw to blow a marble through the maze.
+I also really like this one by Sunshine and Hurricanes with free printable cards so you can skip the prep work and get playing.
 And if it gets too loud just build yourself a bed and take a nap!

 7. DIY bowling alley.
 This was one of my favourite pastimes when I was a kid.
 We used a hallway (bowling lane) and then used a bunch of large plastic cups as pins (you can also use empty soft drink bottles - fill them water to make them heavier).
 Grab yourself a large ball and start racking up the points.
 Don't forget to record your score so you can tally your points and savour the brag rights later on.
 I really love this glow in dark version by Growing a Jewelled Rose.